Butterfly spreads are multi-leg option strategies that use four or more contracts. This chapter covers two related strategies:

 If XYZ’s market price rises to $40 or above

-At $40, the short 40 put is “at the money,” and the other contracts are “out of the money” with no intrinsic value.
-If XYZ’s market price rises above $40, all contracts are “out of the money.”
-Regardless of the scenario, all contracts will assumptively expire worthless.
-The investor’s initial credit of $300 represents their overall gain.
+At $40, the short 40 put is at the money, and the other puts are out of the money.
+If XYZ rises above $40, all options are out of the money.
+In either case, the options expire worthless and the investor keeps the initial $300 credit as the net gain.

 The strategy’s sentiment

-An iron butterfly spread is similar to a straddle strategy, but with added elements.
+An iron butterfly spread is similar to a straddle, but it adds “wings” to either reduce cost (for a long position) or limit risk (for a short position).
 There are two types:

-A long iron butterfly spread is similar to a long straddle strategy, but includes two “out of the money” short options to reduce establishment costs.
+A long iron butterfly spread is similar to a long straddle strategy, but it adds two out-of-the-money short options to reduce the cost of entering the position.
 For example:

 Short 1 BCD Jul 60 put at $1